uwcse440/web-cse440-au14/_assignments/assignment1/index.md

 Your proposal must go beyond a technology-centric proposal of a webpage, phone application, or interaction.
 Think about the problems that people face in their lives, how we can approach those problems, and the role for interactive computing.
-This first assignment is your opportunity to think broadly about a problem.
+This first assignment is your opportunity to think broadly about identifying a problem.
 Subsequent assignments will provide opportunities to focus on designing a specific technological solution to a specific set of tasks.

 You should identify and consider goals and activities that are important to people.
 Potential domains include: